Introduction to Thanksgiving Turkey

 Step 1: Preheat the Oven

-Start by preheating your oven to 325°F (165°C).
-This is crucial for roasting your turkey evenly.
-A hot oven helps to seal in the juices, giving you that perfect golden-brown skin.
+Preheat your oven to 325°F (165°C).
+This moderate temperature ensures even cooking and juicy results, giving you that perfect golden-brown skin.
 Trust me, you don’t want to skip this step!

 Step 2: Prepare the Turkey